1st Maine Cavalry Regiment: August 21–25

 On August 21 and 22 the northern ends of the two armies "waltzed", first Pope and then Longstreet expanding northward along the river.
 Each army kept its southern end anchored at Kelly's Ford.
 Lee then changed his strategy and ordered Jackson's left wing to move much further upriver in order to cross above Pope.
 By the morning 21 of August, Lee had changed his strategy and ordered Jackson's left wing to move much further upriver in order to cross above Pope.

 The two armies fought a series of minor actions August 22–25 along the Rappahannock River, including Waterloo Bridge, Freeman's Ford, and Lee or Sulphur Springs, (Note: Located 7 mi southwest of the center of Warrenton, Lee or Sulphur Springs was a well-known mineral water resort near on the Rappahannock River.
 A one-day stage coach ride from Washington, DC, the four story Pavilion, a grand hotel, was a popular with the slave-holding plantation elite.
-Among its guests were including many national public figures including Presidents Monroe, Madison and Van Buren.
+Among its guests were many national public figures including Presidents Monroe, Madison and Van Buren.
 Many of the wealthy plantation owners would spend extended stays with their families there.
-During Pope’s campaign the hotel burned to the ground and remained in ruins through the war.) resulting in a few hundred casualties.
+During Pope's campaign the hotel burned to the ground and remained in ruins through the war.) resulting in a few hundred casualties.
 Together, these skirmishes kept the attention of both armies along the river.
 Heavy rains had swollen the river and Lee was unable to force a crossing.
 Pope considered an attack across the river to strike Lee's right flank, but he was also stymied by the high water.

 Smarting from the increasing audacity of the Federal cavalry whom he and his men held in disdain, Stuart retaliated crossing the Rappahannock at the northern end of Jackson's line.
 On August 23, Maj.
 Gen. J.E.B.
 Stuart's cavalry made a daring raid on Pope's headquarters at Catlett Station, thus showing that the Union right flank was vulnerable to a turning movement.
 The raid on Pope's headquarters at Catlett's Station arriving just before a thunderstorm, captured the Union commander's dress coat, demonstrating that Pope's right flank was vulnerable to a turning movement, although river flooding brought on by heavy rains would make this difficult.
 It also revealed to Lee the plans for reinforcing Pope's army, which would eventually bring it to the strength of 130,000 men, more than twice the size of the Army of Northern Virginia.